ayuhkumar/CodinggitaxSwarrnim/Semester-1/Git & GitHub/22. Git Cherry-Pick/Assignment.md

 * Perform the practical tasks using Git.
 * Use `git log --oneline --graph --all` to show your commit history.
 * Take screenshots of important steps if required.
+* Write the answers of the theoretical questions in your notebook and submit the photos in your CodingGita_assignment repository.
+* Take the screenshots of commit history of all branches and submit the screenshots + GitHub Repo link in your CodingGita_assignment repository.

 ---